RafaMMas/IberianFishHSMs/README.md

 <img src="man/figures/README-substrate index map-1.png" width="100%" height="110%" />

 **Figure 5** - Substrate composition (substrate index) along the reach of the Serpis River (Jucar River Basin District).
+The substrate index ranges from 0, fines/silt, to 8, bedrock.
 The percentages (%) of the different substrate types are stored in `Cover.example.df`.

 <br/>